tobytwigger/laravel-job-status/docs/docs/enable-tracking.md

         'user_id' => $this->user->id
     ]);
 }
+```

 If you use Horizon, using index-less tags will let you continue to use the Horizon job tagging system.

-```
+!!! warning
+    Make sure your tags are different, `['podcast', 'podcast' => 1]` is invalid.